 Ruling: Ruling: The proper mechanic is for the umpire to make no call on the play because the batter-runner has not yet touched first base.
 If the defense appeals by tagging the runner (or base) and appealing that the runner missed first base before the runner returns to first base, the batter-runner would be declared out.
-Note also Official Baseball Rule 5.09(b)(12) Comment [former OBR 7.08(k) Comment].
+Note also Official Baseball Rule 5.09(b)(12) Comment.